risk-first/website/Just-Risk.md

 ## Every Decision is About Payoff

+Sometimes, there will be multiple moves available on the [Risk Landscape](Glossary#risk-landscape) and you have to choose one.

-- By the very nature of having to make a decision, there's the risk you'll decide wrongly.
+- There's the risk you'll decide wrongly.
 - And, making a decision takes time, which could add risk to your schedule.
 - And what's the risk if the decision doesn't get made?

-Sometimes, there will be multiple moves available on the [Risk Landscape](Glossary#risk-landscape) and you have to choose.
 Let's take a hypothetical example:  you're on a project and you're faced with the decision - release now or do more testing?

 Obviously, in the ideal world, we want to get to the place on the [Risk Landscape](Glossary#risk-landscape) where we have a tested, bug-free system in production.
 But we're not there yet, and we have funding pressure to get the software into the hands of some paying customers.
 The table below shows an example: